jdeurt/peter-piper/readme.md

 # Peter Piper

-> A zero-dependency collection of typed composable/pipable utility functions.
+> A zero-dependency collection of typed composable/pipable utility functions with a focus on lazy evaluation.

 ## Table of contents